Terror probe launched after deadly Paris knife attack - Journal du Cameroun

 Prosecutors cited witnesses as saying the man shouted “Allahu akbar” (God is greatest) as he went on the rampage, and added that a terror investigation had been launched.

-The Islamic State group claimed responsibility, according to the SITE monitoring group.
+The Islamic State group claimed responsibility, according to the SITE monitoring group, but provided no corroborating proof.

 “The executor of the stabbing operation in the city of Paris is a soldier of the Islamic State and the operation was carried out in response to the calls to target the coalition states,” a “security source” told IS’s official Amaq news agency, according to SITE.

-The man attacked five people with a knife, one of whom died, police said.
+The man, who has not yet been named, attacked five people with a knife, one of whom died, police said.
 Two were in serious condition and all the victims are in hospital.

+A police source told AFP one officer tried to restrain the attacker with a taser but when that failed a colleague shot the man dead.

 Shocked tourists and residents looked on from behind the security perimeter.